janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 ### Temporary & permanent storage

-For attaching Shrine uses a temporary and permanent storage.
-Assigning the file uploads it to temporary storage, and then after validations pass and record is saved, the cached file is promoted to permanent storage.
+Shrine uses a temporary and permanent storage when attaching.
+When a file is assigned, it is uploaded to temporary storage, and then after validations pass and record is saved, the cached file is reuploaded to permanent storage.

 ```rb
 Shrine.storages = {